-The Montessori middle school class is a continuation and extension of the concepts and procedures that were started in the lower elementary program.
+The Montessori upper elementary class is a continuation and extension of the concepts and procedures that were started in the lower elementary program.
 The children are moving solidly into the ability to think abstractly and advanced reasoning skills are emerging.
-This allows the child to move beyond seeking to understand ‘what’ and instead to delve into how and why.
+This allows the child to move beyond seeking to understand ???what??? and instead to delve into how and why.
 From advanced grammar to zoology, the students seek to understand how our world works.